BrownFi/BrownFi-AMM-ICP/BrownFi.md

 - For any trade input of $dx$ into the pool, we compute the average trading price $\bar{P} = P_0 * (1 + 2R/3),$ where $R$ denotes price impact factor.
 - Price impact $R=K * f(dx)$ is proportionate to relative order size $dx.$ Parameter $K$ is usually set LARGE for HIGH volatility, and small for low volatility.
 We prove that for a certain $K$ and a suitable function $f(dx)$, our elastic PLOB model is the same as CPMM model of Uniswap V2.
 - Finally, we compute the trade output based on the input and the computed average trading price.
+> BrownFi AMM is solely based on research papers on Elatic PLOB model, peer-reviewed by scientists in the fields and accepted for publication on [IEEE Access](https://ieeeaccess.ieee.org/), a globally notable academic journal with high impact factor.

 ### High Level Architecture